 - With 5 players: 8 cards

-- With 6 players: 6 cards, with 4 undealt cards removed
+- With 6 players: 6 cards, and the last 4 cards not dealt are discarded

-Some players estimate that this version offer better strategy than classical game.
-Note that scopone and escoba variants can be combined.
+Some believe that this variant is much more strategic than the classic version.
+Note that the scopone and escoba variants can be combined.

 Inverted or muerto

-In this mode, all the points you obtain are in fact given to other teams.
-The goal become then to avoid making scopa, taking diamonds or simply any other card.
+In this mode, all the points you get are in fact given to the other players.
+So the idea is to avoid as much as possible to make a scopa, to pick up diamonds or simply any card.

-This variant has been suggested on the forum and you would be surprised to see how much the game become radically different compared to the ordinary one!
+This variant has been suggested on the forum and you would be surprised to see how much the game becomes radically different compared to the regular one!

 This mode can be combined with others.
-It works better when scopone escoba is also activated.
+It works best when scopone escoba is also activated.

 Manual trick selection

-IN this mode, the computer no longer automatically choose for you what cards to take from the table.
-You can choose yourself what you want, and, in particular, you have the possibility, or the risk, to make a mistake.
+In this mode, the computer no longer automatically chooses for you which cards to pick up from the table.
+You can decide yourself what cards to collect, and in particular you have the possibility, or the risk, of making a mistake.

-If you notice that one of your opponents made a mistake, you can catch himeby pressing space.
-You must do so before the end of the next turn.
-Catch someone else give you 2 points, but be careful, call for mistake when there is none may cost you one point.
+If you notice that one of your opponents has made a mistake, you can catch them by pressing space.
+You must do this before the next round is over.
+Catching a player earns you 2 points, but be careful, if you pretend there is a mistake when there isn't, you risk losing a point yourself.

 - Enter: play a card or start the game

-- Space: catch someone who made a mistake
+- Space: catch a player who has made a mistake